 Statistics for Nursing Research - Elsevier eBook on VitalSource (Retail Access Card), 3rd Edition

-Learn how to better interpret and apply the statistical methods used in nursing and health sciences research articles with Statistics for Nursing Research: A Workbook for Evidence-Based Practice, 3rd Edition.
-Perfect for those seeking to more effectively build an evidence-based practice, this collection of practical exercises guides you in how to critically appraise sampling and measurement techniques, evaluate results, and conduct a power analysis for a study.
+Help your students better understand and apply the statistical methods used in nursing and other health sciences research articles with Statistics for Nursing Research: A Workbook for Evidence-Based Practice, 3rd Edition.
+Perfect for both self-study and instructor-led coursework, this collection of practical exercises guides students in how to critically appraise sampling and measurement techniques, evaluate results, and conduct a power analysis for a study.
 Written by nursing research and statistics experts Drs.
-Susan K. Grove and Daisha Cipher, this is the only statistics workbook for nurses to include research examples from both nursing and the broader health sciences literature.
-This new third edition features new research article excerpts and examples, an enhanced focused on statistical methods commonly used in DNP projects, new examples from quality improvement projects, new content on paired samples analysis, expanded coverage of calculating descriptive statistics, an online Research Article Library, and more!
-Whether used in undergraduate, master’s, or doctoral education or in clinical practice, this workbook is an indispensable resource for any nursing student or practicing nurse needing to interpret or apply statistical data.
+Susan K. Grove and Daisha Cipher, this is the only statistics workbook for nurses to include research examples from both nursing and the broader health sciences literature for an interprofessional perspective on evidence-based practice.
+This new third edition features new research articles and examples, an enhanced focused on statistical methods commonly used in DNP projects, new examples from quality improvement projects, new content on paired samples analysis, expanded coverage of calculating descriptive statistics, an online research article library, and more!
+Whether used in undergraduate, master’s, or doctoral education or in clinical settings, this workbook is an indispensable resource for any nursing student or practicing nurse needing to interpret or apply statistical data.

 - Comprehensive coverage and extensive exercise practice address all common techniques of sampling, measurement, and statistical analysis that you are likely to see in nursing and health sciences literature.